-There is no harm in trying a weighted vest on a child who has ASD.
+There is no harm in trying a weighted vest on a toddler or child who has ASD.
 However, it is important to be working with an Occupational Therapist who has evaluated your child and can provide additional support through exploring this tool.
 Below are some tips to ensure the safety and comfort of your child while wearing this kind of vest.

 Sensory needs constant change, and it may be worth putting it back into the mix down the road, while trying other tools or strategies!